flame-engine/flame/doc/tutorials/klondike/step4.md

 however, is to be able to restrict where the card is allowed or not allowed to go.
 This is where the core of the logic of the game begins.

-There are several considerations when it comes to moving the cards within the game:
-1. How do we ensure that the user can only move the cards that they are allowed to?
-2. How can we drag a run of cards?
-3. How do we check that the cards are dropped at proper destinations?

-### 1. Move only allowed cards
+### 2. Move only allowed cards

-The cards can be moved in following scenarios: (1) when it is the top card of a waste pile, (2) when it is the top card of a foundation pile, (3) when it is any face-up card in a tableau pile.
+The first restriction that we impose is that the user should only be able to drag the cards that we allow, which include: (1) the top card of a waste pile, (2) the top card of a foundation pile, and (3) any face-up card in a tableau pile.

 Thus, in order to determine whether a card can be moved or not, we need to know which pile it currently belongs to.
-There could be several ways that we go about it, but seemingly the most straightforward is to let every card keep a reference to the pile that it belongs to.
+There could be several ways that we go about it, but seemingly the most straightforward is to let every card keep a reference to the pile in which it currently resides.

 So, let's start by defining the abstract interface `Pile` that all our existing piles will be
 implementing: